These voters illustrate how the divide between old and new Seattle is more complicated than it seems

 At the same time, Vanishing Seattle is popular across the age spectrum, said Brothers, whose grandmother lives in the CID and whose project mourns lost treasures, warns about demolitions and celebrates mom-and-pop standbys.
 Even many newcomers appreciate the project because they care about culture and authenticity, she said.

-When conversations about old and new overlook plummeting black homeownership, LGBTQ history and CID displacement, the city misses out, she said.
+When conversations about old and new overlook plummeting black homeownership, LGBTQ history and displacement, the city misses out, she said.
 In 1970, 49% percent of households headed by a black person owned.
 Now 28% do.

 “Stereotypes that prevent people from actually listening to each other are where a lot of the tension comes from,” Brothers said.
 “A lot of people are experiencing very real pain and they’re not being heard.”